Kong/docs.konghq.com/tools/install-tester/README.md

 1. Read `kong_versions.yml` to build a list of versions to test
 2. Use `ce-version` and `ee-version` to set expected output (the test runs `kong version` to ensure the package installed correctly)
 3. For each version, loop through each OS
 4. Fetch the docs URL for that OS.
-Extract the codeblocks for (OSS, EE) x (Package, Repository)
+Extract the code blocks for (OSS, EE) x (Package, Repository)
 5. Create a docker container for each OS
 6. Set up the initial environment (install `sudo`, create a non-root user etc)
 7. Run the commands that were fetched earlier